wkdwilliams/LaravelAPI/README.md

 ```

 ### Pagination
 By default, pagination is disabled.
-When extending `Core\Controller.php`, you may override this inside your controller class with:
+When extending `Lewy\DataMapper\Controller`, you may override this inside your controller class with:

 ```php
 protected int $paginate = 3;